 This paper measures the channels by which private information is incorporated in prices in the equity and option markets.
-Using a mispricing events approach and conditioning on the option market being the cause of the mispricing event, I analyse the subsequent behaviour of both the options and equity markets.
-I find that options markets play an important role in the price discovery process.
-When conditioning on mispricing events caused by the option market, the equity price adjusts towards the options price to reconcile the prices.
-When the equity market causes the mispricing, the option market follows due to the autoquote mechanism that is used.
-Additionally, I use Monte Carlo to assess the suitability of the Hasbrouck (1995) information share measure to identify the price discovery roles each of the equity and options markets play, and find that research design choices that are not sensitive to actual market structures can distort the importance this measure assigns option market.
+Using a mispricing events approach and conditioning on the option market being the cause of the mispricing event, I analyse the subsequent behaviour of both the options and equity markets and I find that options markets play an important role in the price discovery process.
+When conditioning on option caused mispricing events, the equity price adjusts towards the options price to reconcile the prices.
+I find that around 40% of the option caused mispricing events contain information, and the equity prices adjust 35-40%, depending on the exchange, of the maximum discrepancy before prices reconcile.
+When the equity market causes the mispricing, the option market follows due to the autoquote mechanism.
+Additionally, I use Monte Carlo to assess the suitability of the Hasbrouck (1995) Information Share and Gonzalo-Granger (1995) Component Share measures in the option-equity context.
+I find that neither metric is suitable, however the Putnins (2013) Information Leadership metric is and the options market has on average a 35% information leadership share.

 Keywords: Options, Price Discovery, Market Microstructure

 JEL Classification: G14